 They are worth highlighting and bringing them alive as often as possible.

-I was reading a while back that aroma of freshly-baked bread has not only got the power to make our mouth water but according to a study carried out by some Daily Mail researchers at the University of Southern Brittany in France, but can also make us a kinder person.
-I agree, I’m sure I’m the nicest person when I bake bread, definitely the best of moods 😉
+I was reading a while back that the aroma of freshly-baked bread has not only got the power to make our mouth water but according to a study carried out by some Daily Mail researchers at the University of Southern Brittany in France, can also make us a kinder person.
+I will have to agree here.
+I’m sure I’m the nicest person when I bake bread.
+I am definitely in the best of moods ;-).
+I love baking bread quite often (hence my lovely nature lol).

-I do bake bread quite often (hence my nice nature lol).
-However, I have not baked a white loaf in a long, long time and I am talking here about a good couple of decades.
-Perhaps the idea of making or baking something healthier appeals to me greatly I have chosen to use healthier flours, various seeds, flakes and so on.
+I have not baked a white loaf in a very long time and I am talking here about a good couple of decades.
+Perhaps the idea of making or baking healthier bread appeals to me greatly, I tend to choose to use healthier flour, a plethora of seeds, flakes, and so on.

-I pretended I was better behaved but... yes, it is pretty hard to resist it.
-I normally cut it all into slices, freeze it and have a slice or two a day toasted for a beautiful breakfast.
+I normally cut it all into slices as soon as it cools, I freeze it and have a slice or two whenever I need for a beautiful breakfast.

 Question time...?